SongzeYang0721/Data_Distillation_and_Neural_Collpase/README.md

 This research project is contributing to an NSF-CSIRO research project titled "Responsible AI for Climate Change" (GLC ID SCE200E4), and the machine learning algorithm is the foundation of this research.

-The research project aims at linking the novel neural collapse with data distillation with potential application in nterpretable AI system.
+The research project aims at linking the novel neural collapse with data distillation with potential application in interpretable AI system.
 The research is mainly consist of 3 parts:

 - Data Distillation
 - Neural Collapse
 - Interpretable AI

 I have created this Github repository to update my research process.

-## Environment

-- CUDA 12.0
-- python 3.11.5
-- torch 2.1.1
-- torchvision 0.15.2
-- scipy 1.11.1
-- numpy 1.23.5

 ## Introduction